erwanM974/hibou_label/README.md

 i.e. the actions which are at the beginning of its trace components.

 To do so, we compare them with the actions that are immediately executable within the initial interaction model.
-If there is a matche between such an action - called a frontier action - and a trace action, we can compute another interaction model which describes what can happen in the remainder of the execution.
+If there is a match between such an action - called a frontier action - and a trace action, we can compute another interaction model which describes what can happen in the remainder of the execution.
 We then repeat the process with this new interaction model and the new multi-trace on which we have removed the consumed action.

 Consequently, any given analysis opens-up paths which are successions of couples (interaction*multi-trace).
-Each such path terminates either with
+Each such path terminates either with:
+- in "accept" mode, either:
-- a "Cov" local verdict, when the multi-trace has been entirely consumed and the interaction can express the empty execution (statically verified on the interaction term)
+  + a "Cov" local verdict, when the multi-trace has been entirely consumed and the interaction can express the empty execution (statically verified on the interaction term)
-- an "UnCov" local verdict in the other cases (i.e. either when the consumption of the multi-trace is impossible, or when the multi-trace has been emptied but the interaction cannot express the empty execution)
+  + or an "UnCov" local verdict in the other cases (i.e. either when the consumption of the multi-trace is impossible, or when the multi-trace has been emptied but the interaction cannot express the empty execution)
+- in "prefix" mode either:
+  + a "Cov" local verdict, when the multi-trace has been entirely consumed and the interaction can express the empty execution
+  + a "TooShort" local verdict, when the multi-trace has been entirely consumed but the interaction cannot express the empty execution
+  + an "Out" local verdict, when no component of the multi-trace can be entirely consumed
+  + a "LackObs" local verdict, when some but not all of the components of the multi-trace can be entirely consumed

+From those local verdicts, the global verdict is inferred:
+- in "accept" mode:
+  + "Pass" is returned if there exists a path terminating in "Cov"
+  + "Fail" is returned otherwise
+- in "prefix" mode:
-If there exists a path terminating in "Cov", a global verdict "Pass" is returned.
+  + "Pass" is returned if there exists a path terminating in "Cov"
-The global verdict is "Fail" otherwise.
+  + "WeakPass" is returned if there are no paths leading to "Cov" but there exist one terminating in "TooShort"
+  + "Inconc" is returned if there are no paths leading to either "Cov" or "TooShort" but there is one leading to "LackObs"
+  + "Fail" is returned otherwise

 #### Example 1